Helperbird/website/src/pages/help/how-to-use-the-helperbird-pdf-support.md

 ---
 layout: templates/help.html
-title: PDF support with text to speech  - Helperbird
+title: Use text to speech on a PDF file
 description:
   Discover Helperbirds pdf support and how to use the text to speech, immersive reader and much more.